MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/manage-onedrive.md

 ## Manage OneDrive by using System Center Configuration Manager

 Because Windows devices that you use System Center Configuration Manager to manage are either domain joined (and therefore managed in Active Directory) or administered through Intune, the role of System Center Configuration Manager in managing OneDrive settings is limited.
 When using System Center Configuration Manager to manage OneDrive, Microsoft recommends using either Group Policy or Intune, depending on whether the device is domain joined.
-For information about how to use Group Policy to manage OneDrive settings, see [Manage OneDrive settings by using GPOs](#_Manage_OneDrive_settings).

 System Center Configuration Manager can manage OneDrive updates and configuration alongside other updates in your environment, such as for Windows and Office applications.